 - Saba bananas: Select ripe but firm saba bananas with yellow skin and black spots, which indicate ripeness.
 Frozen saba bananas work just as well.
 You can use ripe plantains, burro bananas, or Thai bananas as substitutes.

-- Sugar: For the caramel, I used light brown sugar for the first caramel layer, then dark brown for a clumpier second coat.
-Granulated sugar is also an option.
+- Sugar: I used half of the brown sugar for a smooth first caramel layer, then added the remaining brown sugar for a chunkier second coating.
+Granulated sugar or muscovado sugar are other options.

 - Oil: Use a high-temperature neutral oil, like vegetable, canola, peanut, or avocado oil.
 These oils have high smoke points, making them ideal for frying.